Battle of Minden: Freemasonry

-During the Cold War by 1972 some 50,000 British Forces were deployed to Germany.
-Minden at the time was well established as a Garrison with the Garrison HQ located within Kingsley Barracks, later also, in 1976 the home of HQ 11th Armoured Brigade.
-Since 1957, within BAOR (British Army of the Rhine), 11 British speaking Lodges had been founded under the Grand Land Lodge of British Freemasons in Germany.
-The closest Lodge at the time nearest to Minden was Britannia Lodge No. 843 of Bielefeld, some 50 km distance and, at the time, a 1-hour drive.
-A meeting was held in the Royal Electrical & Mechanical Engineers (REME) Officers Mess, Johansen Str 1, Minden, on 24 June 1972, to determine whether it would be plausible to form a resident Lodge in Minden to fulfill the needs of Freemasons among the military serving there.
-This was agreed and a petition was sent to the Grand Land Master for review.
-Once the proposed By laws had been approved by the Grand Secretary the petition was signed and permission to form the Lodge was given on 13 August 1972.
-The consecration ceremony took place on 28 October 1972, but was held in Herford due to insufficient space the intended Lodge rooms could provide in Minden.
+During the Cold War, some 50,000 British Forces were deployed to Germany by 1972.
+Minden at the time was well established as a garrison, with its headquarters located within Kingsley Barracks and also in 1976 vecame the home of HQ 11th Armoured Brigade.
+Since 1957, within BAOR (British Army of the Rhine), 11 lodges had been founded under the Grand Land Lodge of British Freemasons in Germany.
+The closest lodge at the time to Minden was Britannia Lodge No. 843 of Bielefeld, some 50 km distance and then a ine-hour drive.
+A meeting was held in the Royal Electrical & Mechanical Engineers (REME) Officers Mess, Johansen Str 1, Minden, on 24 June 1972, to determine whether it would be plausible to form a resident lodge in Minden to fulfill the needs of Freemasons among the military serving there.
+That was agreed, and a petition was sent to the Grand Land Master for review.
+Once the proposed by-laws had been approved by the Grand Secretary, the petition was signed, and permission to form the lodge was given on 13 August 1972.
+The consecration ceremony took place on 28 October 1972 but was held in Herford because of insufficient space, which the intended lodge rooms could provide in Minden.

-The name chosen for the Lodge was The Rose of Minden Lodge No.918.
+The name chosen for the lodge was The Rose of Minden Lodge No.918.
 The name, suggested by Brother B. Potter at the initial meeting, was agreed as being a proper and sincere tribute to the British Forces serving in Minden, from which, many of its new and intended members were stationed.

-When the Cold War ended in 1991, Minden was closed as a garrison, meaning that Lodge membership dwindled as the troops moved away.
-To counteract this migration of members, it was decided to move the lodge to Herford which was to become the home of 1st UK Armoured Division.
-The Lodge resides, and still does to this, at the place where it was originally consecrated and shares the Lodge house "Logenhaus Unter den Linden 34, Herford" with 4 other German Masonic Lodges.
+When the Cold War ended in 1991, Minden was closed as a garrison and so the lodge membership dwindled, as the troops moved away.
+To counteract the migration of members, it was decided to move the lodge to Herford, which was to become the home of 1st UK Armoured Division.
+The lodge resides at the place in which it was originally consecrated and shares the Lodge house, "Logenhaus Unter den Linden 34, Herford", with four other German Masonic Lodges.

-British Forces were reduced again as part of the 2010 UK's "Strategic Defence and Security Review," (SDR), the Lodge now recruits its members from the expatriates living in and around the area, this also include German and other nationals interested in practicing Freemasonry in the English language following the English constitution provided by the United Grand Lodge of England.
-However, many of the members today who have decided to remain in Germany used to serve in the successors of above mention units and celebrate the 1 August as Minden Day.
+British forces were reduced again as part of the 2010 "Strategic Defence and Security Review" (SDR).
+The 34now recruits its members from the expatriates living in and around the area, who also include German and other nationals interested in practicing Freemasonry in the English language following the English constitution provided by the United Grand Lodge of England.
+However, many of the members who have decided to remain in Germany served in the successors of above mention units and celebrate 1 August as Minden Day.